 Here is the best way to marinate chicken:

-- Place the bag in a bowl and refrigerate.
+- Place the ingredients in a zip top bag, seal and shake.

 4 Ingredient Chicken Marinade